S-D-Nil/S-D-Nil/README.md

-<h1>Hey!👋 I'm S.D.Nil</h1>
+<div align="center"><h1>Hey!👋 I'm S.D.Nil</h1>
 <br>As a passionate web designer, I thrive on creating visually appealing and user-friendly websites.I'm a full-stack developer.
 My journey in web design began with a fascination for how design can enhance user experience.<br>🔭 I’m currently working on a E-commerce Wedsite development project.<br>💬 DM me for any question.
-Insta @_s.d.nil_
+Insta @_s.d.nil_</div>

 ## 🌐 Socials: